 Dr. Beth Cujé, LPC, LMFT

 ABOUT DR. BETH: It’s fair to say I’ve been around for a while.
 For thirty plus years I’ve been in private practice as a counselor/marriage and family therapist, and loving it!
 Between 1980 and 1991, in addition to my private practice as a psychotherapist, I had the privilege of teaching and supervising graduate students at The George Washington University as part-time faculty.
-Seeing people from all walks of life learn to understand and accept themselves and to transform is one of the greatest joys of my life!
+Seeing my students and clients learn to understand and accept themselves and transform is one of the greatest joys of my life!

 In 1991, I left the university to devote myself to my demanding psychotherapy practice and to writing.
 The product?
 My unique self-help approach to psychotherapy and my book, Become the Person You Were Meant to Be – The Choice-Cube Method: Step by Step to Choice and Change.
 Spreading the message of the Choice-Cube Method through writing books and blogging is a passion of mine.(My blogs are archived on my Home Page, and I am finishing my second book.)